alat-rights/alana-utilities/README.md

 ## Philosophy:
 - Programming is too slow!
 This is doubly true when you're interacting with LLMs.
 By building nice utilities with sane defaults, I hope to speed up my (and maybe your) workflow.
 - I make trade-offs to speed up the developer experience:
   - I do not try hard to anticipate future upstream API changes.
-I'm ok with breaking backward compatibility to make my functions more concise and more usable.
+I'm also ok with breaking backward compatibility to make my functions more concise and more usable.
   - Usability > Principles.
 While I don't relish in it, I'm ok with breaking conventions designed for large production libraries if it speeds up programmers who use `alana`.
 The priority is to make the library intuitive and fast.
   - I don't try to serve every use-case.